 There’s a whole bunch of reasons to buy right now!

 Keep reading below to find out more about the current grants and incentives helping you into your first home.
 And just a note that this advice is general and does not take into account your objectives, financial situation or needs.
+There may also be changes to the Government grants/incentives.
 You should consider whether the advice is suitable for you and your personal circumstances.

 Can’t save 20%?
 The First Home Loan Deposit Scheme is here to help!

 As of October 4, the Government revealed they are extending their First Home Loan Deposit Scheme.
 It means an extra 10,000 first-home buyers will be able to purchase their new home with deposits as low as 5 per cent under an extension to the federal government’s First Home Loan Deposit Scheme.
 It also means you don’t have to pay pesky Lenders Mortgage Insurances which could save you $20k if you’re looking at a $550k loan.

 The extension runs from October 6 to June 30, 2021, applies to newly built homes and a higher price cap of $850k in Melbourne and $650k in Queensland.

 Learn more about the First Home Loan Deposit Scheme here

 The First Home Owner Grant scheme (FHOG), is a government assistance program designed to help you get into the property market.
 Incentives for people living in Victoria include a $10,000 First Home Owner Grant (FHOG) for new homes valued up to $750,000 (or $20,000 if you’re in regional Victoria) as well as stamp duty concessions.
 Incentives for people living in Queensland include a $15,000 FHOG for eligible first home buyers who are buying or building a new home up to the value of $750,000 – including off-the-plan.